aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## Practice 2: One Practice Before Games

-Use this when you have lost a practice to weather and have one session left before the first game.
-It replaces Practices 3 and 4 below, which are the full-schedule versions.
-Keep those for a normal preseason or for reuse in-season.

-**What you are giving up:** the full scrimmage and the three-out inning challenge.
-There is no way to fit 180 minutes of defense, pitching, and game simulation into 90.
-Game 1 becomes the scrimmage.
-Tell your parents that ahead of time and it stops being a problem.

-**What you are protecting:** pitchers and catchers, and knowing where to throw the ball.
-Those two things are the difference between a game that functions and one that does not.
-Everything else can be learned in games.

 **Objective:** Every player knows where to go on a ground ball, the pitchers have thrown from 35 feet to a live catcher, the catchers can block and know when to hold the ball, and stealing and sliding stay sharp.

 | Time | Activity | Coaching emphasis |